COVID-19 pandemic in Romania: 4 April – 14 May 2020: Face masks, Easter Week

 On 21 April, over 300 new cases, representing two-thirds of the staff and patients of a local neuropsychiatric hospital, were reported in a village from Cornu Luncii commune in Suceava county, not belonging to those already placed under strict quarantine.
-On the previous day, Pimen Zainea, the Romanian Orthodox archbishop of Suceava, was flown into the Matei Balș Institute for Infectious Diseases in Bucharest, after testing positive for COVID-19, where he would pass away a month later.
-Saint John the New Monastery has been placed in lockdown, and an epidemiological investigation was initiated.
+On the previous day, Pimen Zainea, the Romanian Orthodox archbishop of Suceava, was flown into the Matei Balș Institute for Infectious Diseases in Bucharest, after testing positive for COVID-19, where he would die a month later.
+Saint John the New Monastery was placed in lockdown, and an epidemiological investigation was initiated.

 On 22 April, President Iohannis issued a press release, stating the government's intention to adopt, by mid-May, official legislation requiring citizens to wear surgical masks in public.
 That same day, Timișoara, Romania's third largest city, made the use of both facial masks and protection gloves mandatory in enclosed public spaces, including transportation.
 This decision came a week after Constanța, a major urban centre and one of the country's main tourist destinations, took similar measures on 15 April.

 On 27 April, the tenth Military Ordinance came into effect.
 Except for work and medical emergency, people over 65 were only allowed to leave their homes between 7 a.m. and 11 a.m. and between 7 p.m and 10 p.m.
 Two weeks later, on 11 May, an eleventh Military Ordinance lifted the Țăndărei quarantine.
 Two days later, a further Military Ordinance lifted the Suceava quarantine.
 On 14 May, a thirty-day state of alert was decreed, starting the following day, thus ending the stricter state of emergency, in force until that date.

 15 May – 13 September 2020: State of alert, relaxation measures

 The state of emergency ended on 14 May and was replaced by the state of alert, starting with 15 May, when the hairdressing salons, barbershops, dental offices and museums were reopened.
-Leaving the city of residence, possible only with a statement and reason and those who return to the country are isolated at home.
-The malls with an area under 15,000 sq m are reopened.
+Leaving the city of residence was possible only with a statement and reason and those who return to the country were isolated at home.
+The malls with an area under 15,000 sq m were reopened.

 250 thousand Romanians donated for the construction of the most modern modular coronavirus hospital.
 The hospital was ready in two weeks.

 Archbishop Theodosius of Thomis shared several children using the same teaspoon and the same chalice, defying the rules imposed by the authorities and the Holy Synod.

-New sanctions from 1 July: suspension of the operating license for organizers of activities and events that do not comply with anti-COVID rules.
+New sanctions from 1 July: suspension of the operating license for organisers of activities and events that do not comply with anti-COVID rules.

 Images with dozens of people singing and dancing, in Vama Veche, without taking into account the distance rules imposed due to the COVID-19 pandemic, have appeared on social networks.
 The administrator of a club, fined 2,000 lei.